predlico/rag-mechanisms-evaluation/README.md

 ## Citation

-If you make use of this repository in your research, please cite our thesis and the two datasets as follows:
+If you make use of this repository in your research, please cite our thesis as follows:

 ```bibtex
 @mastersthesis{hoffmann2025comparative,